Macho Harris: Early life

 Victor "Macho" Harris earned All-District, All-Region, All-Metro, All-State, Parade All-American, and U.S Army All-American Honors while playing Running Back, Kick Returner, Punt Returner, and Safety at Highland Springs High School in Highland Springs, Virginia.
 In his Junior year, Harris rushed for 2,346 yards and 27 touchdowns and finished his high school career as the central regions career leader in rushing yards at that time.
 Harris was rated the #1 High School football player coming out of Virginia in 2005.

 College career

 Harris started as the Virginia Tech Hokies' number one cornerback, playing the boundary position.
 During his junior year, he was a first-team all-ACC selection.
 He had five career touchdowns with Virginia Tech: a 72-yard interception return against Cincinnati in 2006, a 100-yard kickoff return against Clemson, an interception return against East Carolina University in 2007 as well as interception returns against Boston College and Duke in 2008.
 Harris had a total of 15 career interceptions during his career at Virginia Tech.
 He previously had announced his intentions to leave early and enter the 2008 NFL draft, but subsequently changed his mind and returned for his senior season.

+In August of 2021, it was announced that Harris would be inducted into the Virginia Tech Sports Hall of Fame.
+Harris was formally inducted in November of 2021.